 "There was an invasion one summer in the 1970s.
 In fact, it was Zoe's mathematical skill which had destroyed the Cyber invasion fleet."
 The Invasion, and note that the date is still kept deliberately obscure so as not to further confuse UNIT dating (modulo the fact that it didn't take place in the sixties).

 "The Doctor had also been involved in the 1986 invasion."
 The Tenth Planet.

 "He rattled off a list of names.
 Tobias Vaughn.
 She had heard of him."
 The Invasion.

 "Then there was Ringhead or Ringway from the twenty-sixth century."
 Earthshock, and it was Ringway.

-Pg 194 "There, less than fifth metres from the ship, an iceberg loomed."
+Pg 194 "There, less than fifty metres from the ship, an iceberg loomed."
 The symbolism is straight out of the Titanic story, but one wonders if the Doctor recalled this moment during The Left-Handed Hummingbird.